 Crawl spaces where the relative humidity (RH) is high or have experienced a water leak are common sites of hidden mold growth, mainly if the crawl space has a bare soil floor.
-Dirt wicks moisture into the air and the moist air cause mold growth.
+Dirt wicks moisture into the air and the moist air causes mold growth.
 What is more, in localities where the water table is high, and climate conditions are apt, groundwater goes into the crawl space.

-The moisture that builds up in a crawl space may go in another part of your home and assist to mold growth there.
+The moisture that builds up in a crawl space may go in another part of your home and assist in mold growth there.
 Moisture and humidity can pass from a crawl space into a building through cracks in structures, floors, and ceilings.

 Crawl spaces should be engineered to avoid moisture problems.
 Many are not though.
 That is why it is a good idea to consult with American Restoration Service to have your issues corrected.

 Indication of Crawlspace mold damage

 - A musty odor permeates all through the structure during the spring and summer (This is often the case here in Northern Virginia and Washington DC as the humidity reaches over 70% regularly)

 - Begin suffering from increased allergies and asthma

 - You have chronic headaches.

 - Multiple and recurring pipe breaks